 We wrote letters.
 I wrote letters to my aunt and my grandmother and my pen pal Josephine who lived in Buenos Aires.
-When I went to boarding school I wrote letters to my parents, and when I was on holidays I wrote letters to my friends.
+When I went to boarding school, I wrote letters to my parents and when I was on holidays I wrote letters to my friends.
 We wrote letters and we waited.
 We waited and waited for a letter to come back.
 It takes way longer than a text message.
 Also, you have to buy stamps and go to the post office.
 It is a right hassle.

 The upside – I have a box of letters.
 I still recognise my friends’ handwriting.

 Why didn’t we use the telephone you ask?
 Sometimes we did, on special occasions but it was expensive.
 Local calls were 20 cents but STD calls!
 There were those dreaded STD beeps every 3 minutes to tell you the call costs were mounting.
-As a child our house did not have a telephone.
+As a child, our house did not have a telephone.
 We would go next door to make a phone call.
 When I left home, some of the houses I rented just never had a phone.

 Of course, there were no mobile phones.
 Hard to believe but true.
-I always kept a twenty cent piece secreted away in my wallet in case I was out and needed to make a phone call.
+I always kept a twenty-cent piece secreted away in my wallet just in case I was out and needed to make a phone call.
 I knew where all the best, most quiet phone boxes in the city were.
 When I told my children this little piece of history my daughter, then aged five, said – ‘That’s cruel.’

 If you wanted to meet someone you had to arrange the time and place beforehand.
-In Brisbane we usually met outside of Hungry Jacks – now a police beat I think – but then it was raised seating area where the punks with their giant Mohawks spent their day.
+In Brisbane we usually met outside of Hungry Jacks – now a police beat I think – but then it was raised seating area where the punks with their giant mohawks spent their day.
 If your friend did not turn up you gave them half an hour on the assumption that they missed their bus or train.
 An hour on Sundays.
 You could not text them and say ‘where r u’.

 If you wanted concert tickets you had to stand in line at the ticket booth.

-If you wanted to go to the movies you had to buy a newspaper to see the movie times.
+If you wanted to go to the movies you had to buy a newspaper to see movie times.

-If you wanted information you had to go the library.
+If you wanted information you had to go to the library.
 Then you had to look through cute little drawers filled with cards to find where that book might be.

-Gosh, I can’t think of anymore right now.
-What do you remember about living in the 1980’s?
+Gosh, I can’t think of any more right now.
+What do you remember about living in the 1980s?